caseman/grease/doc/tutorial/tutorial2.rst

 We start by defining our :class:`GameSystem` as a subclass of :class:`~grease.controls.KeyControls`. :class:`KeyControls` is a system subclass that provides a convenient mechanism for binding its methods to keyboard events.

-The :meth:`set_world` method is overridden to include a call to create a :class:`PlayerShip` entity and store it in the game state.
+The :meth:`set_world` method is overridden to include a call to create a :class:`PlayerShip` entity and store it in the system as game state.
 Since there is only one player ship, this is an easy way to keep track of it so that we can call it's methods in response to particular key presses.
 We make the entity here in this method -- instead of, say :meth:`__init__` -- because this method is called when the system is added to the world.
 Since we need a reference to the world in order to create an entity, this is the most convenient place to do so.

 Next let's add a method to turn the ship left when either the "a" or left arrow keys are pressed: